Agbeli/graph_projectsML/README.md

 2. **MPS** (Apple Silicon - M4 pro MacBooks)
 3. **CPU** (fallback)

-For our case, we run the experiment on M4 pro MacBooks
+For our case, we run the experiment on M4 Pro MacBooks.

 ```python
 # Device is automatically selected